Armandpl/armandpl_blog/pages/resume.md

 JEECE is one of the top 30 french junior enterprises.
 I have worked on two missions:

-* Developed the front-end for the complex sign up application, chat, product pages and appointment scheduling of a merchant website.
+* Developed the front-end for the complex sign up application, chat, product pages, and appointment scheduling of a merchant website.
 Presented demos to the clients
 * Upgraded an admin panel based on a legacy codebase.

 ## [Freelance](https://www.malt.fr/profile/armandduparclocmaria) Full-Stack developer